msteijaert/smurff/README.md

 robust to data-overfitting compared to non-Bayesian matrix factorization.

 ## What is SMURFF
-SMURFF is a highly optimized and parallelized framework for Bayesian Matrix and Tensors Factorization SMURFF supports multiple matrix factorization methods:
+SMURFF is a highly optimized and parallelized framework for Bayesian Matrix and Tensors Factorization.
+SMURFF supports multiple matrix factorization methods:
 * [BPMF](https://www.cs.toronto.edu/~amnih/papers/bpmf.pdf), the basic version;
 * [Macau](https://arxiv.org/abs/1509.04610), adding support for high-dimensional side information to the factorization;